Dr. Jean L. Dixon

 Selected Peer-Reviewed Publications:

-Uhlig, D, Schuessler, JA, Bouchez, J, Dixon, JL, von Blanckenburg, F (in review) Rapid cycling of nutrients through forest ecosystems in eroding mountain settings.
-Nature Geoscience.
+Uhlig, D, Schuessler, JA, Bouchez, J, Dixon, JL, von Blanckenburg, F (in review) Nutrient uptake as a driver of rock weathering in forest ecosystems.
+Nature Communications.

-Vitousek, P, Dixon, JL, Chadwick, OA (in press) Parent material and pedogenic thresholds: Observations and a simple model.
-Biogeochemistry
+Vitousek, P, Dixon, JL, Chadwick, OA (2016) Parent material and pedogenic thresholds: Observations and a

 Dixon, JL, Chadwick, OA, Vitousek, P (2016) Climate-driven thresholds for chemical weathering in postglacial soils of New Zealand.
 Journal of Geophysical Research - Earth Surface: Open Access..

 Legrain, N, J, Dixon, Stüwe, K, von Blanckenburg, F, Kubik, P (2015) Post-Miocene landscape rejuvenation at the eastern end of the Alps.
 Lithosphere: L391.1.

 Dixon, JL and Riebe, C (2014) Tracing and pacing soil across slopes.
 Elements: v.
 10. P. 363-368.

 Sugden, JC, Hartshorn, AS, J, Dixon, Montagne, C (2014) A slice through time: A Hyalite Canyon soil lithosequence.
 GSA Field Guides: v.
 37, p.
 101-114.

 Hewawasam, T, von Blanckenburg, F, Bouchez, J, Dixon, JL, Schuessler, JA (2013) Slow advance of the weathering front during deep, supply-limited saprolite formation in the tropical highlands of Sri Lanka.
 Geochimica et Cosmochimica Acta: v.
 118, p.
 202-230.